AbiBinit! Litter Picking Initiative

 If you would like to join in with this enterprise and would like your first name and regular litter picking route to be added to our interactive map, please email us at this address with the details.
 Thank you for helping to keep Abingdon tidy.

-The Friends of Abingdon fully support the AbiBinit! initiative, as do the following organisations: OxClean, Abingdon Lions, Vale of White Horse District Council, South Oxfordshire District Council, Friends of Radley Lakes, Abingdon Green Gym, Kingfisher Canoe Club, Abingdon Carbon Cutters, Abingdon Chamber of Commerce, The Cowley News and Keep Britain Tidy.
+The Friends of Abingdon fully support the AbiBinit! initiative, as do the following organisations: OxClean, Abingdon Lions, Vale of White Horse District Council, South Oxfordshire District Council, Friends of Radley Lakes, Abingdon Green Gym, Kingfisher Canoe Club, Abingdon Carbon Cutters and Keep Britain Tidy.

 Anytime Litter Picks